Community Enhancement Fund

 When will applications open?

 This year applications will open after recommendations have been made for the Gullen Range Wind Farm fund.
 This will enable any unsuccessful applicants to review their application and potentially try again.
 Applications will be assessed annually.

 Council is responsible for advertising the opening of the fund each year.

 How do I find out more about the Community Enhancement Fund?

-We are happy to provide more information where we can on the Community Enhancement Fund, but depending on your question we may direct you to contact the Grants/Projects Officer at Upper Lachlan Shire Council on 02 4830 1067.
+We are always happy to provide more information where we can on the Community Enhancement Fund, but but for some questions, it may be necessary to contact Upper Lachlan Shire Council, which operates the fund.